humu2009/tinygl.js/README.md

 const createCtx = importModule("TinyGL");
 ```

-Then, assuming a canvas element is already declared in the HTML, we get TinyGL.js's rendering context using the keyword `experimental-tinygl`:
+Then, we create a new TinyGL context with the parameters being width and height:

 ```js
 var gl = createCtx(1024, 768);